RTMP vs. RTSP: Which Protocol Should You Choose? (Update)

 Scared?
 Don’t be.
 We’ve got you covered with a thorough breakdown of two of the most widely used ingest protocols: Real-Time Messaging Protocol (RTMP) and Real-Time Streaming Protocol (RTSP).
 In this article, we talk about what makes them unique, how they work, and most importantly, how they measure up to your needs.

-Streaming Protocols: A Brief Review
+Streaming Protocols: A Brief Overview

 Put simply: if your data is a passenger, then your codec is a car, and the streaming protocol is the highway and set of “road rules” that makes it possible for content to get from one place to another.

 When it comes to streaming video or audio, your codec is the compressed version of those files, and the protocol is the set of rules that govern how those files are broken down and sent to their destination.
 After all, different playback devices require different data packages.
 And your media needs to be compatible with a variety of playback devices to reach end users.
-For example, Apple devices work with the popularly used HTTP Live Streaming (HLS) protocol, but not with Dynamic Adaptive Streaming over HTTP (MPEG-DASH)
+For example, Apple devices work with the popularly used HTTP Live Streaming (HLS) protocol, but not with Dynamic Adaptive Streaming over HTTP (MPEG-DASH).

 Finally, to understand how protocols like RTMP and RTSP work (and in some cases no longer do), you need to understand that protocols can layer on top of one another.
 Transmission Control Protocol (TCP) acts as a foundation for RTMP.
 Conversely, Hypertext Transfer Protocol (HTTP) acts as the foundation for newer protocols.
 This will come up again when discussing pros and cons of RTMP vs. RTSP.